reruo321/Java_Practice/Chapter-05/README.md

 A reference variable in a method is a local variable on stack memory, so when the method is terminated its memory is retrieved and the variable is discarded.
 However, an instance allocated on heap memory is automatically collected by a garbage collector, if it is not used any longer.

 ## Object Usage
-After the object creation, we can access member variables and call methods of the object by adding punctuation mark, '.'.
+After the object creation, we can access member variables and call methods of the object by adding a punctuation mark, '.'.

         /* Syntax */
         <Reference-Variable>.<Method-Name>();